minhdanh/thangmo/README.md

 # Installation
 `thangmo` includes two smaller go apps: `thangmo-web` and `thangmo-job`.
 `thangmo-job` is the main command that actually does the job.
-`thangmo-web` was done just for fun.
-It's not needed for the job to function.
+`thangmo-web` was done just for fun :D. It's not needed for the job to function.

 `thangmo` requires a Redis server running so it can avoid sending duplicated messages, so please make sure you have a Redis server ready.

-The following command will download and install `thangmo` to a Linux server.
-Please refer to the [releases page](/releases) for the latest version.
+The following commands will download and install `thangmo` to a Linux server.
+Please refer to the [releases page](https://github.com/minhdanh/thangmo/releases) for the latest version.
 ```
 wget https://github.com/minhdanh/thangmo/releases/download/v0.1.1/thangmo-job-v0.1.1-linux-amd64.tar.gz
 tar xvf thangmo-job.tar.gz
+chmod +x thangmo-job
 sudo mv thangmo-job /usr/local/bin/
 ```
 Then create a directory for the configuration file: